reidmorrison/rocketjob/docs/guide.md

 end
 ~~~

-### Processing Window
+## Processing Window

 Ensure that a job will only run between certain hours of the day, regardless of when it was
 created/enqueued.
 Useful for creating a job now that should only be processed later during a
 specific time window.
 If the time window is already active the job is able to be processed
 immediately.

+#### Examples

-Example: Process this job on Monday's between 8am and 10am.
+- Process this job on Monday's between 8am and 10am.

-Example: Run this job on the 1st of every month from midnight for the entire day.
+- Run this job on the 1st of every month from midnight for the entire day.

 Since the cron schedule supports time zones it is easy to setup jobs to run at UTC or any other time zone.

-Example:
+#### Example
 ~~~ruby
 # Only run the job between the hours of 8:30am and 8:30pm.
 If it is after 8:30pm schedule
 # it to run at 8:30am the next day.